-Coconut oil is extremely popular today among those that are healthy or in the process of improving their health.
+Coconut oil is extremely trendy among those that are healthy or in the process of improving their health.
 Coconut oil is not just good for you if you ingest it, the benefits of coconut oil for the skin are just as great.
-Even though coconut oil can be a bit pricier, if you utilize it in multi-facets of your life, you can purchase in bulk and the cost can be minimized.
+Even though coconut oil can be a bit pricier, if you utilize it in multi-facets of your life, you can purchase in bulk, and you can minimize the cost.

 I’ve read about utilizing coconut oil as a cleanser, as a moisturizer and even as a night cream.